Busuioc-Andrei/surgical-mask-detection/README.md

 # Surgical mask detection

 I wrote a machine learning project that deals with surgical mask recognition based on wav audio files.
-For implementing this task I used **Mel-frequency cepstral coefficients (mfcc)** and **Logistical regression.**
+For implementing this task I used **Mel-frequency cepstral coefficients (mfcc)** and **Logistic regression.**

 ## Why mfcc and logistic regression